-Fall.
 3 credits.
-Limited to freshmen and sophomores or permission of instructor.
+Recommended for freshmen and first-year transfer students.

 T R 10:10-12:05.
 D. Barr.
 A lecture and discussion course designed as an introduction to the community base of services.
 Current and historical human services are examined.
-Emphasis is placed on social services, education, and health and mental health services.
+Emphasis is placed on social services, education, health, and criminal justice.
 Barriers to service delivery are discussed, such as racism, sexism, classism, sexual preference, physical disability, and age.
-Issues that impact on service delivery will also be discussed, including civil rights, structure of the family, employment, and equal opportunity.
+Contemporary issues that impact on service delivery will also be discussed with attention to the relationship between direct service and public policy.

-HSS 203 Groups and Organizations Spring.
+HSS 203 Groups and Organizations

+Spring.
 3 credits.
+Enrollment limited to 125 students.

-M W F 10:10.
+M W F 10:10-11.
 L. Street.

-A basic course in the social psychology of small groups and human service organizations.
-Study of group processes includes self-perception and interpersonal perception of roles, norms, communication, power, and leadership.
-Students apply what has been learned about small groups to the study of issues in human service organizations (for example, goals, evaluation, structure, technology, relationships between organizations and clients, environment, and change).
+A basic course in the social psychology of groups and human service organizations.
+Study of the human service organization focuses on individual, group, and organization interface in terms of such issues as the perception of roles, norms, communication, power, leadership, and other issues.
+Students are expected to learn about the basic concepts and propositions that provide insight into organizational issues that confront members of organizations.
+Exercises are used to heighten understanding of group and organizational behavior.